-If called before init(), this method SHALL return a comma delimited String containing the default DRMAA implementation contact Strings, one element per DRM system available.
-A contact string represents a specific installation of a specific DRM system, e.g. a Condor central manager machine at a given IP address or a Sun Grid Engine 'root' and 'cell'.
+If called before init(), this method SHALL return a comma delimited String containing the default DRMAA implementation contact Strings available from the default DRMAA implementation, one element per DRM system available.
+A contact string represents a specific installation of a specific DRM system, e.g. a Grid Engine 'root' and 'cell', e.g. a Condor central manager machine at a given IP address or a Sun Grid Engine 'root' and 'cell'.